stefro/laravel-lang-country/README.md

 * When a lang_country is already set, it will not run any unnecessary scripts.
 * Based on the `lang_country` it will check your `resources/lang/` folder for an exact match in your json translation files (example es_CO).
 If an exact match is found it will set the Laravel Locale to this value.
 This way you’re able to create different translation files for each country if you need it.
 * When no exact match, it will set the Laravel Locale to the language only.
-* It will set the locale for the [Date](https://github.com/jenssegers/date) package.

 ## Override lang-country properties